 “The county fair has a long heritage of bringing the city folk and the agricultural community together,” Crow explained.
 “Especially now, it’s so important for people to understand where our food comes from, that vegetables aren’t grown at the supermarket.
 Reminding people the value of the agricultural community is super high on my priority list.”

-The height of Crow’s event management career came during the three years he served as executive producer of the Boots and Hearts Music Festival, a multi-day country music and camping festival in Ontario, Canada, and the second-largest music festival in North America behind only the CMA Music Festival.
+The height of Crow’s event management career came during the three years he served as executive producer of the Boots and Hearts Music Festival, a multi-day country music and camping festival in Ontario, Canada, and the second-largest music festival in North America behind only the Stagecoach Festival in southern California.

 Crow had also previously worked with Creation Fest, another multi-day festival hosting festivals Christian rock, contemporary and worship bands and the largest Christian music festival in the United States.